isovector/draconian-results/pho.md

 full
 vaccination].

--   Indoor events are limited to 50 people
+-   Indoor events are limited to 50 people, and [masks are required]
 -   Outdoor events are limited to 100 people

 ### Faith gatherings